Feat-FeAR/logSpace/content/docs/biophysics/markov_3.md

 # K<sub>V</sub> Markov Chain

 ## System design
 What if we wanted to model the behavior of a gated channel during its activation?
-For example, the current through a voltage-dependent potassium channel (K<sub>V</sub>) during the application of a depolarization step?
-As mentioned in the previous chapter, in Markovian terms, the arrival of a gating stimulus can be seen as a change in the values of the transition matrix that increases the probability of observing the channel in any of its possible open states.
+An example could be the current through a voltage-dependent potassium channel (K<sub>V</sub>) during the application of a depolarization step in a voltage clamp experiment.
+As mentioned in the previous chapter, the arrival of a gating stimulus can be seen, in Markovian terms, as a change in the values of the transition matrix, ultimately increasing the probability of observing the channel in any of its possible open states.
 For simplicity, again, we will assume that our K<sub>V</sub> channel admits only two conformational states:
 {{< katex >}}S=\left\{\text{closed},\text{open}\right\}\equiv\left\{c,o\right\}{{< /katex >}}.
-In contrast to the previous case, now the transition matrix will be a function of time (\\(\bm{P}\\!\left[k\right]\\)) that changes its values after the time step \\(k_{0}=200\\) of application of the depolarizing stimulus.
-Given the step shape of our gating voltage, it is reasonable to imagine an instantaneous transition between the two possible configuration of the transition matrix.
+However, in contrast to the previous case, now the transition matrix will be a function of time (\\(\bm{P}\\!\left[k\right]\\)) that changes its values after the time step \\(k_{0}=200\\) of application of the depolarizing stimulus.
+Given the step shape of our gating voltage, it is reasonable to imagine an instantaneous transition between the two possible configurations of the transition matrix.
 {{< katex display >}}
 \bm{P}\!\left[k\right]=\left\{
 \begin{aligned}